 What is a Bitcoin wallet?
 A Bitcoin wallet is a software application that allows you to store, send, and receive Bitcoin.
 It does this by generating and managing a pair of private and public keys.
 Your private key is a secret code that you should never share with anyone.
 It is used to sign transactions and prove that you own the Bitcoin in your wallet.
 Your public key is a code that you can share with others to receive Bitcoin.

-What is a Lightning Wallet?
+What is a Bitcoin Lightning Wallet?

 A Lightning wallet is a type of Bitcoin wallet that allows you to make and receive payments over the Lightning Network.
 The Lightning Network is a second-layer solution that sits on top of the Bitcoin blockchain.
 It allows for instant and low-fee Bitcoin transactions.